-The Department of Civil and Environmental Engineering also offers an Online Master of Engineering in Environmental Engineering, which is a distance degree that can be completed by students anywhere in the world, as well as six accelerated masters programs which can be completed in one year.
+The Department of Civil and Environmental Engineering also offers an online Master of Engineering in Environmental Engineering, which is a distance degree that can be completed by students anywhere in the world, as well as six professional masters programs which can be completed in one year.

 The Department of Civil and Environmental Engineering takes great pride in its achievements, which are reflected by both its graduate students who hold engineering leadership positions throughout the world, and its research publications, which have appeared in prominent engineering journals.